botttos/3DEngine/README.md

 		- About: Show basic information about the engine (Libraries, license, authors,...)

 ### Camera movement:
-- Right click turns on ìWASDî fps-like movement
+- Right click turns on ‚ÄúWASD‚Äù fps-like movement
 - Mouse wheel zoom in and out
 - Mouse wheel pressed moves camera up, down, left and right
 - Alt+Left click orbit the object
-- Pressing ìfî focus the camera around the geometry
+- Pressing ‚Äúf‚Äù focus the camera around the geometry

 ### Console: